Is French Press Coffee Bad for you?

 Dark-roasted coffee beans are slightly less in Cafestol than medium-roasted coffee beans.
 And also, Robusta coffee beans have less Cafestol than Arabica coffee beans.
 So you can also consider the type of beans you are using for preparing French Press

-Do filtering Coffee removes the Cafestol?
+Does filtering Coffee remove the Cafestol?

 There are three methods of using paper filters with French Press coffee.
-We have prepared a detailed guide on How to filter French Press coffee with paper filters.
+I have prepared a detailed guide on How to filter French Press coffee with paper filters.
 Have a look at it if you want to learn about it.

 Do using paper filters affect the flavor?